nitheeshx86/nitheeshx86/README.md

 ---

-There is a particular kind of technology that earns its place — not because it is clever, but because someone actually needed it.
-A researcher who no longer has to wrestle with data she cannot visualise.
-A drug candidate that clears validation because the search space was narrowed in the right direction.
-A student who finds a seat in the library without walking every floor first.
-These are small things.
-But small things, reliably solved, have a way of compounding.

-That is the thread running through everything I build.
-I am not interested in technology for its own sake.
-I am interested in the gap between a hard problem and the person trying to solve it — and in whether software can make that gap smaller.
-Sometimes it can.
-When it does, the work feels worth it.

-I am a first-year ECE student at VIT Chennai.
-I have been a research intern, an event lead, a quantum hackathon winner, and a UN Millennium Fellow.
-I have built tools used in clinical settings, shipped software to pharmaceutical companies, and delivered sessions on quantum computing to participants across four continents.
-None of that was planned.
-Most of it started with a problem that needed solving and enough stubbornness to see it through.
+My uncle handed me his bricked Samsung Galaxy Note 4 when I was in 4th standard.
+Said I could keep it if I fixed it.
+I did not know what I was doing.
+I looked things up, found forums, flashed the firmware, and got it back to a stable OS.
+I had the coolest phone in my entire childhood gang for the next two years.

+That same year, I put CyanogenMod on my Micromax phone, changed the boot animation, and replaced the boot sound with Rajini Murugan — which was, at the time, the only correct choice.
+Nobody asked me to do any of this.
+That is the part I keep coming back to.

+In 8th grade, I built a smart speaker using the Amazon Alexa API.
+I made a projector out of a cardboard box.
+I built a rubber band gun from paper just to see if it would work.
+I hacked my Redmi fitness band and programmed custom animations on it because the default ones were boring and the hardware was just sitting there, asking to be opened.

+None of this was for a grade or a certificate.
+It was just the most natural thing in the world to do with technology — take it apart, understand it, make it do something it was not doing before.

+I am still doing the same thing.
+The tools are more serious now.
+The problems have higher stakes.
+But the instinct is identical to the kid who flashed firmware on a bricked phone because someone said it could not be done.

+What a thing it is, to get to do this for a living.

 ---

 ## What I've actually shipped

-### LithoMap — Clinical Research Data Visualization Platform
-> *Used daily by researchers at Government Stanley Medical College*
+**LithoMap** — 3D visualization platform for FTIR spectroscopy data, used daily by researchers at Government Stanley Medical College.
+Interfaces with equipment valued at over ₹1 crore. `Python` `3D Visualization` `Clinical Research`

-Built a production-grade application that encodes and visualizes FTIR spectroscopy data from kidney and gallbladder stones into structured 3D spatial records.
-The software interfaces with FTIR systems valued at over ₹1 crore.
-Identified real bottlenecks in clinical data sharing, designed around them, and deployed something people actually use.
-Also entrusted with training postgraduate students on the system — clinical environments do not leave room for imprecision.

-`Python` `3D Visualization` `FTIR Data` `Clinical Research`

----

-### Drug Explorer — MedX AI Internal Tool
-> *Now outsourced to major pharmaceutical companies*

-One of five internal tools built during 1.5 years at MedX AI.
-Drug Explorer converts SMILES data inputs into actionable insights — binding affinity, drug synergy — for faster decision-making in computational drug discovery workflows.
-Collaborated with 20+ pharmaceutical clients including OmniActive.
-One drug candidate I contributed to identifying, targeting menopausal hot flashes, has cleared wet-lab validation and is progressing toward clinical trials.
-You do not always see where the thread leads.
-This one, I did.

-`Python` `Computational Chemistry` `Agile` `Drug Discovery`
+**Drug Explorer** — One of five internal tools built at MedX AI, now outsourced to major pharmaceutical companies.
+Converts SMILES data into binding affinity and drug synergy insights.
+One candidate I helped identify targeting menopausal hot flashes has cleared wet-lab validation. `Python` `Computational Chemistry` `Drug Discovery`

----

-### Financial Fraud Detection System
-> *Qinnovision 2025, NYU Abu Dhabi*

-Built a privacy-first fraud detection system using quantum federated machine learning to identify anomalous transactions — without centralising sensitive data.
-The kind of problem where the constraint is the interesting part.

-`Quantum ML` `Federated Learning` `PyTorch` `Privacy-First Design`
+**Quantum Fraud Detection** — Privacy-first fraud detection using quantum federated ML, built at Qinnovision 2025, NYU Abu Dhabi.
+The constraint was the interesting part. `Quantum ML` `Federated Learning` `PyTorch`

----

-### ML Library Seat Occupancy System
-> *Deployed.
+**ML Library Seat Locator** — Real-time seat availability tracker, deployed in the VIT campus library.
+Small problem.
+Clean solution.
 Actually used.
-VP Award for it.*

-Real-time system to track and visualise seat availability across the VIT campus library.
-Earned the Vice President's Feather-in-the-Cap Award at VIT.
-Small problem, clean solution, real deployment.
-Those three things together are rarer than they sound.

-`Computer Vision` `ML` `Real-Time Systems` `Python`
+VP Award for it. `Computer Vision` `Python`

 ---